-Use design to make your online training look better: Good-looking training appears professional, and anything else seems amateurish, regardless of how good the training itself is.
+- Design your online training to look as effective as it is.
+Good-looking training appears professional, and anything else seems amateurish – regardless of how good the training itself is.

-Use an authoring tool that lets you build mobile-friendly online training: Different learners will want to access your training on different devices.
-Modern tools – like Elucidat – help you build online training that adapts to desktop, tablet, and smartphone screen sizes (i.e., responsive).
-This will allow more of your learners to access the training in more flexible ways.
+- Use an authoring tool that lets you build mobile-friendly online training.
+Different learners will want to access your training on different devices.
+Modern tools – like Elucidat – help you build online training that adapts to desktop, tablet and smartphone screen sizes (i.e., responsive).
+This will allow more learners to access the training in more flexible ways.

 3. Choose the right pricing strategy